 The Board of Trustees are addressing the longer-term plan for the School with the view to possibly appoint further Trustees who will join also the Resources Committee and / or the Academy Effectiveness Committee.
 Towards the end of the year Mrs C Crossley and Mrs G Hogan were reappointed as Co-opted Trustees as their term of office elapsed as Parent Trustees.
-Two new Parent Trustees have been elected and are due to start in September 2022.
+Two new Parent Trustees, Mrs M Eze and Mr E Mesel have been elected and started in September 2022.